 During the Apollo missions one of the chief duties of the astronauts was the study of lunar geology.
 Lunar samples were selected and taken back to Earth.
-Likewise, astronauts today can take field expeditions to analogue locations such as the High Arctic to study unique geological formations.
+Likewise, astronauts today can take field expeditions to analogue locations such as the Arctic to study unique geological formations.

 Jeremy Hansen sets out for geology field training on Devon Island

 In this video, CSA Astronaut Jeremy Hansen explains why astronauts perform geology field training in remote areas and describes his expedition to Devon Island.
 Hansen was in this High Arctic region July 16-25, 2013, accompanying Western University's Dr. Osinski and his team from the Centre for Planetary Science and Exploration as they studied an impact crater.